-Understanding Elman RNN — Uniqueness & How To Implement
+Understanding Elman RNN — Uniqueness & How To Implement In Python With PyTorch

-by | Feb 1, 2023 | artificial intelligence, Machine Learning, Natural Language Processing
+by | Feb 1, 2023 | Artificial Intelligence, Machine Learning, Natural Language Processing

 What is the Elman neural network?

 Elman Neural Network is a recurrent neural network (RNN) designed to capture and store contextual information in a hidden layer.
 Jeff Elman introduced it in 1990.
 It has three layers: an input layer, a hidden layer, and an output layer.
 The hidden layer is connected to the input and output layers.
 The hidden layer stores information about the context by sending the activation values back to itself over several steps.
-This allows the network to maintain information about the previous inputs over time, enabling it to process data sequences such as time-series or natural language.
+This allows the network to maintain information about the previous inputs over time, enabling it to process data sequences such as time series or natural language.

 Applications of the Elman RNN